1. About pregabalin

 Can I get addicted to pregabalin?

-Do not stop taking pregabalin suddenly even if you feel fine.
+Do not stop taking pregabalin suddenly, even if you feel fine.
+Stopping suddenly can cause serious problems.

 If you have epilepsy, stopping pregabalin suddenly can cause seizures that will not stop.